Selective Population Protocols: Selective Population Protocols

-As described above, in the standard population protocol model the random scheduler draws consecutive pairs of interacting agents uniformly at random from the whole population.
-This is done irrespective of the fact whether the states of agents in such pairs fit to the rules of the transition function or not.
-This means that many random pairwise interactions do not result in transition and in turn do not bring the population closer to a final configuration.
+As discussed in Section~\ref{s1}, in the standard population protocol model, the random scheduler draws consecutive pairs of interacting agents uniformly at random from the entire population.
+This is done irrespective of whether the states of interacting agents match some rule of the transition function or not.
+Consequently, many random pairwise interactions do not result in a transition and, in turn, do not bring the population closer to a final configuration.